xplosionmind/old.tommi.space/_jar/2020-07-10-Internet-Freedom.md

 		1. import Protonmail data
 	1. AnonAddy everywhere on the web
 1. Install and configure [self-hosted apps](/server#Apps-Wishlist) only
+1. Set [LibreDNS](https://libredns.gr) as the system-wide encrypted DNS (already used as DNS over HTTPS in Firefox)

 ### further steps